ashutosh2720/connectin-social-media-app/README.md

 - All the screens are Responsive.

-# ech Stack and Tools
+# Tech Stack and Tools

 - React
 - useState